EdouTiti/Germany-Crude-Oil-Trade-Data-Platform-Batch-Streaming-/README.md

 ## Project Goal

-Build a batch and streaming data platform that can load, validate, clean, transform, and analyze oil trade datasets from multiple raw sources.
+Build a batch data platform that can load, validate, clean, transform, and analyze oil trade datasets from multiple raw sources.

 The current project starts with three source groups: